If you’re looking for the best restaurants in Iceland, you’ll be happy to hear that the food scene here is absolutely amazing.

 We ate gas station hot dogs and burgers quite a few times, and enjoyed them every single time.

-Gas station food is also a lot more budget-friendly than all the expensive restaurants!
+Gas station food is also a lot more budget-friendly, as restaurants in Iceland are quite pricy!

 If you’re looking for even more fun activities and things to do in Iceland, be sure to check out some local tours!